aashishxetri5/LekhaPadi/README.md

 # LekhaPadi
-A blogging platform for the bloggers as well as readers.
+A blogging platform for bloggers and readers.